ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 # Design Considerations

-As discussed in {{security-considerations}}, unwanted location tracking can involve a variety of Attacker, Victim, and tracking Tag profiles.
-A successful implementation to preventing unwanted location tracking should:
+As discussed in {{security-considerations}}, Unwanted Tracking can involve a variety of Attacker, Victim, and Tag profiles.
+A successful implementation to preventing Unwanted Tracking should:

 - Include a variety of approaches to address different scenarios, including active and passive scanning and notifications or sounds
 - Account for scenarios in which the Attacker has high expertise, proximity, and/or access to resources within the scope defined in {{what-is-in-scope}}
 - Account for scenarios in which the Victim has low expertise, access to resources, and/or access to technological safeguards within the scope defined in {{what-is-in-scope}}
-- Avoid privacy compromises for the Tag Owner(s) when protecting against unwanted location tracking using Location-tracking Tags
+- Avoid privacy compromises for Tag Owner(s) when protecting against Unwanted Tracking

 ## Design Requirements

-The DULT Protocol should 1) allow Victims to detect unwanted location tracking, 2) help Victims find Tags that are tracking them while minimizing false positives (e.g., avoiding legitimate, co-owned, or nearby Tags being misidentified as threats), and 3) provide instructions for Victims to disable those Tags if they choose.
+The DULT Protocol should 1) allow Victims to detect Unwanted Tracking, 2) help Victims find Tags that are tracking them while minimizing false positives (e.g., avoiding legitimate, co-owned, or nearby Tags being misidentified as threats), and 3) provide instructions for Victims to disable those Tags if they choose.
 These affordances should be implemented while considering the appropriate privacy and security requirements.

 ### Detecting Unwanted Location Tracking

-There are four ways that the DULT Protocol should assist Victims in detecting potentially unwanted location tracking: 1) active scanning, 2) passive scanning, 3) tracking Tag alerts, and 4) Crowdsourced Network activities logs.
+There are four ways that the DULT Protocol should assist Victims in detecting potentially Unwanted Tracking: 1) active scanning, 2) passive scanning, 3) tracking Tag alerts, and 4) Crowdsourced Network activities logs.

 #### Active Scanning

 There may be scenarios where a Victim suspects that they are being tracked without their consent.
 Active scanning should allow a user to use a native application on their Device to search for Location-tracking Tags that are separated from their Owners.
-When a Tag has been identified as potentially being used for unwanted location tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) and instructions on how to find and/or disable the Device (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).
+When a Tag has been identified as potentially being used for Unwanted Tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) and instructions on how to find and/or disable the Device (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).
 Additional information about when that Tag has been previously encountered within a designated time window (e.g. the last 12 hours) should also be included if available (see {{balancing-privacy-and-security}}).
 Allowing users to "snooze" or ignore Tags known to be safe (e.g. Tags from a family member) could also be implemented.
 Tracking Tags that are near their Owners should not be shared to avoid abuse of the active scanning feature.

 #### Passive Scanning

-The Platform should passively scan for Devices suspected of unwanted location tracking and notify the user.
+The Platform should passively scan for Devices suspected of Unwanted Tracking and notify the user.
 This will involve implementing one or more algorithms to use to flag Tags and determine when to notify the user.
 (A dedicated DULT WG document will address tracking algorithms, and will be linked when it is available.)
 The user could be notified through a push notification or through Sounds and Haptics (see {{tracking-tag-alerts}}).
-When a Tag has been identified as potentially being used for unwanted location tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) for all accounts linked to the Tag and instructions on how to find and/or disable the Tag (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).
-There will be tradeoffs between detecting potential unwanted location tracking promptly and alerting the potential Victim prematurely.
+When a Tag has been identified as potentially being used for Unwanted Tracking, the user should be able to view the serial number of the Device along with obfuscated Owner information (e.g. last four digits of phone number, obfuscated email address) for all accounts linked to the Tag and instructions on how to find and/or disable the Tag (see {{finding-tracking-tags}} and {{disabling-tracking-tags}}).
+There will be tradeoffs between detecting potential Unwanted Tracking promptly and alerting the potential Victim prematurely.
 One way to handle these tradeoffs is to allow users to set the sensitivity of these alerts.
 For example, the [AirGuard](https://github.com/seemoo-lab/AirGuard) app includes three different "Security Level" settings that users can customize.

 To improve the accuracy of Unwanted Tracking detection, a confidence scoring mechanism can be used.
 Instead of issuing binary alerts for all detected tracking Devices, the system assigns a confidence score based on multiple factors, helping distinguish between genuine tracking threats and benign scenarios.

-This section outlines potential factors that may contribute to assessing the likelihood of unwanted location tracking.
+This section outlines potential factors that may contribute to assessing the likelihood of Unwanted Tracking.
 Each factor can be considered independently to help inform an overall risk assessment.

 ##### Duration of Proximity